adult congenital heart disease Dubai

 - Genetic & Rare Cardiac Syndromes

-These conditions can lead to fatigue, breathlessness, irregular heartbeats, and—if untreated—serious complications like heart failure or stroke.
+These conditions can lead to fatigue, breathlessness, irregular heartbeats, and if untreated serious complications like heart failure or stroke.

 For those seeking expert care in adult congenital heart disease in Dubai, Dr. Muhamed Shaloob offers advanced, individualized treatment strategies.
 As a highly respected consultant cardiologist, Dr. Shaloob is known for managing complex congenital heart disease symptoms in adults, helping patients live longer, healthier lives with tailored, evidence-based cardiac care.